| Use

 [Black Widows Hell Hath No

-Fury Like Chechnya’s Ruthless ‘Widows of War’]
+Fury Like Chechnya’s Ruthless ‘Widows of War’] The Pentagon,

 quoting U.S. Embassy officials in Moscow, says the gas used by Russian forces to end the siege by Chechen terrorists in a theatre was a morphine derivative.